VanMoep/EvalSur/README.md

 # Evaluate your new living area

-You're looking for a new home and want a quick overview over the accessibility to bakerys, supermarkets, etc. within a walking range ?
+You're looking for a new home and want a quick overview over the accessibility to bakerys, supermarkets, etc. within walking range ?
 Here you are !

 ## Getting Started